Mohamed-Ahmed14/git_tic_tac_toe/README.md

 ### Play With Computer (Single Player Mode)

 After choosing play with computer then you have to choose the level of difficulty there are two level first is easy and second is hard.
-You jsut click on which level you want to start the game.
+You just click on which level you want to start the game.

 ### Play With Friend (Two Player Mode)